Reiuiji/Outer-World/README.md

 * [input more layout later]
 * Commit and give reasons for Pull
 * Test you code with the latest version
+* Please no Tabs
+* No white space after Code